-- 1. Click the Select Objects button, then click on a wall to select it. - 3.
+- 1. Click the Select Objects button, then click on a wall to select it. - 2.
+Click the Open Object button to open the Wall Specification dialog. - 3.
 On the ROOF panel: - The Roof Options control how the roof builds over the selected wall. - The Pitch Options control how steep the roof that bears on the selected wall is.